ChangMinPark/immix-gc-dart/README.md

 $ git clone https://github.com/ChangMinPark/ImmixInDart.git
 ```

-- Add our building script to path (Optional).
+- Add our directory to PATH (Optional).
 You can add this line to shell config file.
+It will make your life easier to run **_buildDart.sh_** script anywhere.
 ```sh
 $ export PATH="$PATH:$PWD"
 ```